 BARIS CAYLI MESSINA, PhD

-I am Associate Professor at the School of Social and Political Sciences, University of Lincoln.
-I am the author of three research monographs published with McGill-Queen's University Press, Cornell University Press, and University of California Press, and I have secured £2.9 million in competitive research funding as Principal Investigator.
+As an Associate Professor at the School of Social and Political Sciences, University of Lincoln, I am the author of three research monographs published with McGill-Queen's University Press, Cornell University Press, and University of California Press, and have secured £2.9 million in competitive research funding as Principal Investigator.

 I am very happily married to Gioacchino Messina.